The Importance Of Diversifying Your Investment Portfolio

 Take the same example as earlier.
 Visualize your shopping basket again.
 This time, think of it as only white color or just one pack of a product.
 Now, that is correct too.
 There is nothing wrong with it.
 But this time, all your needs are not satisfied.
 This one product is not going to fulfill all your monthly needs.
 You just ran out of this product; this is why you’re buying it.
 But as said, you cannot run on the same.
 You need to add more color and variety to your basket.
 Now, let’s see how doing so would benefit you.

-Something to fall back on : Let’s just all agree it helps to have a plan B. And with diversification, you don’t just have that security that you will get regular returns; you would always have something to fall back on.
+- Something to fall back on: Let’s just all agree it helps to have a plan B. And with diversification, you don’t just have that security that you will get regular returns; you will always have something to fall back on.

 Now that we know the benefits of diversification, we should also consider the other side of it, the risks associated with the diversification of your portfolio.
 Let’s move to our next section.